PAPPY-JOE/engineering/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am an fourth year undergraduate student majoring in Mechatronics Engineering at Bowen University with keen interest in developing Intelligent Robotic models.
+I am an fourth year undergraduate student majoring in Mechatronics Engineering at Bowen University with a keen interest in developing Intelligent Robotic models.

 Recently, I was selected as an **AAAI-24 UC Scholar**.